 Breakfast was not so busy, though we entered the dining room at the same time as yesterday.
 There were still excursions going out, mainly to the other islands or local beaches, but appears that most passengers have decided to lay in.

 Disembarking, again there seemed an absence of fellow mariners, just the odd few that seemed more interested in the tourist stalls by the exit.
 The furnace began to stoke up as we set off down the road towards town.
 Today’s humidity was forecast to be 88%, and it felt it.
-I carry a small flannel with me that I purchased in Vietnam, after I spotted a backpacker using one to mop the sweat off his brow.
+I carry a small flannel with me that I purchased in Vietnam after I spotted a backpacker using one to mop the sweat off his brow.
 What a good idea I thought and have used it ever since.
 Yesterday, it was fairly damp by the time we had returned to the ship, today it was wringing wet before we had reached the end of the dock road.

 Instead of turning right at the roundabout at the end of the road we went left towards the Botanical Gardens.
-Moving slowly in the shade and picking up pace between sections of open ground (I see why fire-walkers don’t hang around), we made it to the ticket kiosk in the gardens after around 20 minutes.
+Moving slowly in the shade and picking up the pace between sections of open ground (I see why fire-walkers don’t hang around), we made it to the ticket kiosk in the gardens after around 20 minutes.
 Our ticket came with a map, so finding some shade we took on water and then planned our route.

 The gardens are on a steep slope so everything for the first half was inevitably going to be uphill and tough considering the heat and humidity.
 Luckily there are many benches thoughtfully located in shade and we used them.
-On one we admired the Coco de mer palm (appropriately planted by the Duke of Edinburgh in 1956) which produces the largest seed on the planet and it is shaped like the female bum (and it does).
-On another we got out the binoculars and gazed at the many fruit bats hanging up side down, occasionally flapping their featherless wings to keep cool, high above us.
+On one we admired the Coco de Mer palm (appropriately planted by the Duke of Edinburgh in 1956) which produces the largest seed on the planet and is shaped like the female bum (and it does).
+On another we got out the binoculars and gazed at the many fruit bats hanging upside down, occasionally flapping their featherless wings to keep cool, high above us.

-We were keen to visit the town cemetery that we could clearly see sitting on the side of the mountainside from the ship, so leaving the gardens we asked for directions and set off.
+We were keen to visit the town cemetery that we could see sitting on the side of the mountainside from the ship, so leaving the gardens we asked for directions and set off.
 We were told it was only 10 minutes away, it took 30 and another 20 exhausting minutes to reach the top.
 The graves are all kept tidy and look very pretty as many are decorated with flowers.
 We read some of the epitaphs, most were French, though disappointingly none contained photos of the inhabitants which we find quite interesting.

-Soaked, but feeling refreshed and cooled, entering the air conditioned climate of the ship was like walking into a fridge.
+Soaked, but feeling refreshed and cooled, entering the air-conditioned climate of the ship was like walking into a fridge.
 We couldn’t get back to the cabin and put on nice dry, warm clothes quickly enough.

 Lunch with Sue followed later, then while she had a nap on the bed I visited the gym.
 She was still sleeping when I returned so I sat quietly and read my book until she woke.
-It was nearly time to leave Victoria so we made our way to then top deck, found a spot on the railing and watched then proceedings.
+It was nearly time to leave Victoria so we made our way to the then top deck, found a spot on the railing and watched the proceedings.
 The night slowly crept upon us as the crew made their preparations and little lights began to appear in the smallest capital in the world.
-Set against the dark of the surroundings Sue remarked that it looked really romantic.
+Set against the dark surroundings Sue remarked that it looked romantic.
 I took the hint and gave her a peck on the cheek.

 Returning to the cabin we dressed for dinner and opted to eat in the Botticelli.
-We were hoping to be seated with other passengers, and were shown to a table for four but despite our protestations, the waiter took the other two place settings away.
+We were hoping to be seated with other passengers and were shown to a table for four but despite our protestations, the waiter took the other two place settings away.
 So we ate alone.
 One advantage of eating here is that someone else controls the portion size.

 We had a letter from the Captain earlier in the evening warning us that from the 10th to 18th of March we shall be passing through an area known for pirate attacks on shipping.
 The letter goes on to outline what we should do if an incident occurs.
 I thought all the Somalis lived in Leicester now?